 - Draw members from points A to B, B to C, C to D, then D to E. - Click the right mouse button or press ESC to release the mouse.
+Your model should now look like this:

 Physical Members

 Notice that you have defined your truss chords with one member, rather than multiple members between each joint.
 RISA-2D's Physical Member feature allows you to quickly draw in members this way, rather than making you draw every member as split between nodes.